Codecademy/docs/content/cloud-computing/concepts/faas/faas.md

   - 'paths/back-end-engineer-career-path'
 ---

 **Function as a service (FaaS)** is a cloud computing model that offers the ability to develop applications without building and maintaining the typical infrastructure needed for application development and deployment.
-The application functionality is developed and hosted on the cloud resulting in a "serverless" architecture.
+The application functionality is developed and hosted on the cloud.
+This removes the need for the configuration and maintenance of a [server](https://www.codecademy.com/resources/docs/general/server), resulting in a "serverless" architecture.

 ## History